Maurice Spector: First radical political activity

+Spector's earliest political engagement was with the Social Democratic Party (SDP) in Canada in 1914.
+By 1916 he was publishing in the SDP's paper Canadian Forward and in 1918 was editor of the University of Toronto's paper The Varsity.
+In 1918, Spector was involved in a controversy where an edition of the Varsity that he published was censored by the Canadian government for criticizing its involvement in World War I. Spector's move to Communism was influenced by the first writing of the Bolsheviks to be published in Canada, Trotsky's work The Bolsheviki and World Peace, which was published in the Toronto Mail and Empire in January 1918 by Social Democratic Party of Canada Dominion Secretary Isaac Bainbridge.
+Spector engaged with the left wing of the Canadian SDP up to 1920, then formed the Toronto branch of the United Communist Party of America, and eventually formed the Communist Party of Canada in 1921, where he was editor of their illegal paper The Communist and their legal paper The Worker.

 Turn to Trotskyism

 In 1928, Spector, while attending the Sixth Congress of the Comintern in Moscow, accidentally got hold of a copy of Trotsky's Critique of the Draft Programme of the Communist International, which criticized the position of Nikolai Bukharin and Joseph Stalin and especially the theory of "socialism in one country".
 The critique was a landmark in the ideological arming of the International Left Opposition.
 In a truly-prophetic statement, Trotsky warned that if this position were adopted by the Communist International, it would inevitably mark the beginning of a process that would lead to the nationalist and reformist degeneration of every communist party in the world.
 Three generations later, his prediction, which was then ridiculed by the Stalinists, has been shown to be correct.

 Stalin had no intention of circulating Trotsky's document, but by a strange accident of history, that is what happened.
 The Stalinist regime had not yet been consolidated, and the Communist International still had to observe certain norms of democratic centralism, which permitted the circulation of minority opinions.
 Although Trotsky had been expelled from the Russian party a year earlier, he took advantage of the Congress to appeal to the Communist International.
 In the process, he submitted his document on the Draft Programme.
 Through a blunder in the apparatus, it circulated Trotsky's document to the heads of the delegations, including members of the programme commission.
 It was then that the American James Cannon and Maurice Spector first saw and read Trotsky's document.